-It is no secret that traditional higher education is ripe for disruption.
-The average graduate leaves college overwhelmed by student loans ( $1.5T+ in the U.S., nearly $40,000 per graduate) and underemployed (nearly half of today’s graduates leave college underemployed – meaning in jobs they could have gotten without the investment of time and debt in a degree program – and two-thirds of these remain underemployed five years later).
+Higher education is on the cusp of disruption.
+The average graduate is overwhelmed with student loans, now reaching over $1.7T in the U.S., with the average graduate bearing a burden of roughly $45,000.
+Nearly half of today’s graduates leave college underemployed – meaning in jobs they could have gotten without the investment of time and debt in a degree program – and two-thirds of these remain underemployed five years later.

 While formal education makes sense for some careers (e.g., surgeons, lawyers), a host of new professions don’t require an expensive degree to be successful.
 For these professions, college alternatives are crucial to ensuring cost-effective and relevant content is delivered to students.

-In the new book A New U: Faster + Cheaper Alternatives to College, we document the growing importance and relevance of these college alternatives.
-While A New U does not argue for less postsecondary education or discount the value of a traditional college education, it does challenge students and parents to understand the financial consequences of opting for traditional degree programs, particularly at non-selective colleges and universities that may opt to charge selective-level tuition.
+In the book A New U: Faster + Cheaper Alternatives to College, the increasing relevance of alternative educational options is explored.
+A New U encourages students and parents to comprehend the financial implications of opting for traditional degree programs, particularly at non-selective institutions that may charge exorbitant tuition fees.

-The book outlines a number of promising faster and cheaper alternatives (250+ in total), such as bootcamps, apprenticeships, and staffing programs with embedded Last-Mile Training.
-These options provide students with the digital skills, soft skills, and industry knowledge that traditional colleges and universities overlook.
+The book showcases various promising faster and cheaper alternatives (over 300 in total), like bootcamps, apprenticeships, and staffing programs featuring Last-Mile Training.
+These alternatives focus on providing the digital skills, soft skills, and industry knowledge that traditional colleges and universities often overlook.

-Bootcamps are the most popular college alternative, with 37,000 graduates last year alone.
-One of the bootcamps cited in A New U is The Data Incubator’s Data Science Fellowship Program, which offers an 8-week data science bootcamp in 3 cities across the US.
-With a robust and fast-paced curriculum, 82% of job-seeking graduates were hired within 6 months.
+Bootcamps are a highly popular alternative, with tens of thousands of graduates in 2022.
+The Data Incubator’s Data Science Fellowship Program, featured in A New U, provides an intense 8-week data science bootcamp in multiple cities across the US.
+With an extensive and rigorous curriculum, about 82% of job-seeking graduates secure employment within six months of completion.

-We expect the shift towards faster and cheaper alternatives to accelerate in the tech sector, as well as in healthcare, financial services, and other sectors where entry-level jobs are increasingly “tech” jobs.
+The shift towards faster and cheaper alternatives is expected to accelerate, particularly in the tech sector, as well as in healthcare, financial services, and other sectors where entry-level jobs are “tech” jobs.
 Employers seeking tech talent will be rewarded by looking beyond traditional colleges and universities.